fish-shell/fish-shell/doc_src/cmds/path.rst

     path resolve [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

-``path resolve`` returns the normalized, physical versions of all paths.
+``path resolve`` returns the normalized, physical and absolute versions of all paths.
 That means it resolves symlinks and does what ``path normalize`` does: it squashes duplicate "/" (except for two leading "//"), collapses "../" with earlier components and removes "." components.
+Then it turns that path into the absolute path starting from the filesystem root "/".

-It is the same as ``realpath``, as it creates the "real", canonical version of the path.
+It is similar to ``realpath``, as it creates the "real", canonical version of the path.
 However, for nonexistent paths it will resolve as far as it can and normalize the nonexistent part.

 It returns 0 if any normalization or resolution was done, i.e. any given path wasn't in canonical form.